 - An up-to-date transcript from the applicant’s current institution.
 Unofficial transcripts are acceptable.
 (NOTE: High school graduates, GED holders, and first-year students are allowed to submit an unofficial transcript from their most recent institution attended along with relevant documentation from their current school.)

-In order to be considered for this year’s scholarship, please send all necessary documentation (essay, transcripts, and resume) via email to email@example.com by the official program deadline of August 31, 2022.
-While we are no longer accepting applications for this scholarship, we would like to thank the community for participating.
+In order to be considered for this year’s scholarship, please send all necessary documentation (essay, transcripts, and resume) via email to firstname.lastname@example.org by the official program deadline of January 31, 2024.

 Check out our past winners!